 Fixed expenses are a type of overhead expense.
 Overhead expenses are, simply put, the cost of operating your business.
 These expenses differ from direct costs—often called cost of goods sold—because they don’t go into the production of your product or the delivery of your service.

 Fixed expenses are the overhead expenses that don’t change from month to month.
 If a fixed expense does change, it typically happens on an annual basis and during a renewal period.
-Sometimes, fixed expenses remain the same for several years.
+Sometimes, they remain the same for several years.

 Some common examples of fixed expenses include:

 Fixed expenses are the easiest to budget and plan for, because you know they will be the same every month.
-But even though fixed expenses are easy to budget for, they are also the hardest expenses to reduce in response to decreased sales or restricted cash flow.
+But even though they are easy to budget for, they are also the hardest expenses to reduce in response to decreased sales or restricted cash flow.

 For example, let’s say you own a greenhouse.
 You employ a horticulturist and pay her a salary of $40,000 per year.
 Your insurance expenses are $1,000 per month.
 And, to give your customers the best shopping experience, you contract with a local guitarist to perform every weekend during the gardening season.
 You pay the guitarist $175 for each day he plays.